riconaranjo/iOS-Curriculum/Workshop 2/Workshop 2.md

 The storyboard [interface builder](https://developer.apple.com/xcode/interface-builder/) has two main components:

-1. **Dock [left]:** lists all the objects in the storyboard file
+1. **Dock / Outline View [left]:** lists all the objects in the storyboard file
 2. **Canvas [right]:** where you add object to your app's user interface / scenes

-For more info on the interface builder, here is a very thorough page from Apple's documentation: [Using Interface Builder](https://developer.apple.com/library/archive/documentation/ToolsLanguages/Conceptual/Xcode_Overview/UsingInterfaceBuilder.html)
+For more info on the interface builder, here is a very thorough explanation from Apple's documentation: [Using Interface Builder](https://developer.apple.com/library/archive/documentation/ToolsLanguages/Conceptual/Xcode_Overview/UsingInterfaceBuilder.html)

-We also want to show the boundaries of the views we add to our scenes, since some of them have transparent boundaries (like default iOS buttons).
+We also want to see the boundaries of the views (UI elements) we add to our scenes, since some of them have transparent boundaries (like default iOS buttons).
 We can do this by selecting **Editor > Canvas > Show Bounds Rectangles**.

 ### Adding Labels

-Let's start by adding a simple text label; a text label is a `UILabel` object that displays read-only text — _like a header or a title_.
+Let's start by adding a simple text label; a text label is a [`UILabel`](https://developer.apple.com/documentation/uikit/uilabel) object that displays read-only text — _like a header or a title_.
 We will use it to show our app name.

 Press the **Library** button in the toolbar or press <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>l</kbd> to show the object library, and type **Label**.
 Drag and drop the label onto your scene and use the guidelines to centre it.
 Place it about a fifth of the way from the top.